jefflester/minitrino/readme.md

 ### Test the New Catalog

-We are all finished up.
-We can test our new catalog through the Minitrino CLI:
+Test the new catalog with the CLI:

 ```sh
 minitrino provision -m my-postgres
 ```

-We can now open a shell session in the `trino` container and run some tests:
+Open a shell session in the `trino` container and run some tests:

 ```sh
 docker exec -it trino bash